Frequently Asked Questions (FAQ):

 nuances but we can usually determine if you need something like a pressure sensor harness or pressure sensor replacement kit addon ahead of time with some simple questions and tests.
 They can also be addressed

 afterwards but it is usually faster and easier if we can identify what you need first.

 8) If the system is bypassed can I pass an emissions test?

+When a Gen-II kit is installed the system monitor will show that the system completed since we are emulating the system.
 So, as long as you don't have any other issues, have been able to clear all your trouble codes and have gone through enough drive cycles to set all the other emissions monitors you shouldn't have a problem.